When is The Apprentice on next? It’s starting sooner than you think!

-The popular award-winning BBC reality business show, which is currently in its 16th series, is set to make a return to screens in 2022 after a highly anticipated wait.
+The popular award-winning BBC reality business show, which is currently about to air its 17th series, is set to make a return to screens in 2023 after a highly anticipated wait.
 But fear not, as the show is coming back and its start date is sooner than you think.

-Not only is the show back with a brand new set of 16 contestants but it’s also returning to a new Thursday night slot in the TV schedules – promising plenty of fireworks even after the New Year…
+Not only is the show back with a brand new set of 18 contestants (opens in new tab) but it's also returning to its Thursday night slot in the TV schedules - promising plenty of fireworks even after the New Year...

-With Lord Alan Sugar at the helm of the new season, he will have trusted advisor Baroness Karren Brady back by his side and, with Claude Littner taking a series break, following his cycling accident.
+With Lord Alan Sugar (opens in new tab) at the helm of the new season, he will have trusted advisor Baroness Karren Brady back by his side and, with Claude Littner not returning to the series, following his cycling accident.

-Entrepreneur and winner of the first-ever series, Tim Campbell MBE, will replace Claude to observe the candidates and their business acumen on the tasks.
+Instead, entrepreneur and winner of the first-ever series, Tim Campbell MBE, will return - this time as Claude's permanent replacement to observe the candidates and their business acumen on the tasks.

-There will be 16 new candidates competing to win a life-changing £250,000 investment in their business, the series launches with a challenge that is anything but plain sailing.
+There will be 18 new candidates competing to win a life-changing £250,000 investment in their business plus a 50/50 partnership with Lord Alan Sugar, the series launches with a challenge that is anything but plain sailing.
+And for those wondering where is The Apprentice house (opens in new tab), the candidates will be staying in the same luxury mansion as last year.

 Over the years, Lord Sugar has invested close to a staggering £3million into winning pitches, and this year’s ambitious entrepreneurs will be doing their utmost to prove they mean business as they fight it out for the life-changing investment opportunity.